AliMozaffri/AliMozaffri/readme.md

 - 👋 Hi, I’m Ali Mozaffari
-- 👀 I’m interested in  python & Django
+- 👀 I’m interested in  Python & Django
 - 📫 How to reach me  A.mozaffari2000@yahoo.com

 <!---